 Ans: Glucose can be obtained by the hydrolysis of starch in boiled and dilute H2SO4 at 393 K under pressure.

 (C6H10O5)n (Starch or cellulose) + nH2O + H+ → nC6H12O6 (Glucose)

 2. What are Some of the Common Differences Between Glucose and Fructose?

-Ans: Glucose is a 6 membered ring, whereas the Fructose is 5 membered ring.
-Glucose produces less fat compared to fructose in our body.
-Glucose is an aldohexose, whereas the Fructose is a Ketohexose.
+Ans: Glucose is a 6 membered ring, whereas fructose is a 5 membered ring.
+Glucose produces less fat compared to fructose in our bodies.
+Glucose is aldohexose, whereas Fructose is Ketohexose.

 3. What is Fructose Used for?

 Ans: The basic natural sugar present in bananas, honey, and vegetables is fructose.
-Fructose is being used as a sweetener for a long time in its pure form and has benefits for certain groups of people, including individuals with diabetes and those seeking to control their weight.
+Fructose has been used as a sweetener for a long time in its pure form and has benefits for certain groups of people, including individuals with diabetes and those seeking to control their weight.